Fundamentalist Church of Jesus Christ of Latter-Day Saints: Origins

 The Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church) traces its claim to spiritual authority to when Brigham Young, then-president of the Church of Jesus Christ of Latter-day Saints (LDS Church), once visited the Short Creek Community and said, "This will someday be the head and not the tail of the church.
 This will be the granaries of the Saints.
 This land will produce in abundance sufficient wheat to feed the people."

 In 1904, the LDS Church issued the Second Manifesto renouncing polygamy, and eventually excommunicated Mormons who continued to solemnize or enter into new plural marriages.
 Short Creek, located in what was then the Arizona Territory, soon became a gathering place for these Mormons.
 Members of the community believed a statement published in 1912 by Lorin C. Woolley, of a purported 1886 divine revelation to then-LDS Church President John Taylor, took precedence over the 1890 Manifesto, which had prohibited new plural marriages by LDS members.
 The community believed that in issuing the 1890 Manifesto, Wilford Woodruff sold his right to the Priesthood, thereby making Lorin's father, John W. Woolley, his successor by the One Man doctrine.

-After being excommunicated by the LDS Church, some of the locally prominent men in Short Creek, including Lorin Woolley and John Y. Barlow, created the organization known as the Council of Friends.
-The Council, consisting of seven high priests that were said to be the governing priesthood body on Earth, was the governing ecclesiastical body over the Short Creek Community until being incorporated as the FLDS Church under Rulon Jeffs.
+Despite these claims of legitimacy, the FLDS and its members were excommunicated by the larger LDS church and its leaders.
+After being excommunicated, some of the locally prominent men in Short Creek, including Lorin Woolley and John Y. Barlow, created the organization known as the Council of Friends.
+The council, consisting of seven high priests that were said to be the governing priesthood body on Earth, was the governing ecclesiastical body over the Short Creek Community until being incorporated as the FLDS Church under Rulon Jeffs.
 In 1935, the LDS Church excommunicated the Mormon residents of Short Creek who refused to sign an oath renouncing polygamy.
 Following this, Barlow led those in Short Creek who were dedicated to preserving the practice of plural marriage.
 Consequently, Mormon fundamentalists that didn't follow Barlow separated, leading to the creation of multiple fundamentalist organizations outside Short Creek by 1954.
 These included the Apostolic United Brethren (AUB) and Kingston group through Joseph White Musser.